 Mergers and Acquisitions

-In mid-2014 the company announced plans to buy tw telecom in a stock-and-cash transaction valued at $5.7 billion in order to create a stronger competitor to the incumbents.
+In mid-2014 the company bought tw telecom in a stock-and-cash transaction valued at $5.7 billion in order to create a stronger competitor to the incumbents.
 While Level 3 has an extensive global presence, tw telecom offers a deep metropolitan footprint in the US, serving 75 markets in about 30 states.